smopen/sigcpp/_posts/2020-06-08-return-value-optimization.md

 configuration to "Release" in all runs.

-**Note:** [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/) is free, if you do not already have Visual Studio.
+**Note:** [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/) is free to use.
 (This is not product promotion.)